French pronouns

-French pronouns are inflected to indicate their role in the sentence (subject, direct object, and so on), as well as to reflect the person, gender, and number of their referents.
+In French, pronouns are inflected to indicate their role in the sentence (subject, direct object, and so on), as well as to reflect the person, gender, and number of their referents.

 Personal pronouns

 French has a complex system of personal pronouns (analogous to English I, we, they, and so on).
 When compared to English, the particularities of French personal pronouns include: